ninashenker/deepbin/README.md

-# deepbin
+# deepbin:
-Improved metagenome binning and using transformers
+Improved Metagenome Binning Using Transformers

+How to run deepbin: